telerik/xaml-docs/controls/radgridview/columns/columntypes/column-types-hyperlink-column.md

 Here is a list of the most important properties.

-* __DataMemberBinding__ - the bound value to be displayed as a content.
+* __DataMemberBinding__ - you can specify the property of the business object to be displayed as value in the cell.
 It is automatically displayed as a link.

 * __TargetName__ - specifies the location to open the link.